a/n: Firstly, a million thanks to Bamboozlepig for beta reading.

 "So, what do you do for a living?" he heard himself asking.
 Making conversation, because as much as he hated to face what he was doing, he hated the silence more.

 "Eh, you know.
-I drift."
-The guy pulled at his ascot, shifting in his seat like there was something on his mind.
+I drift.
+Odd jobs here in there.
+Never was the type for your average9 to 5."
+The guy unconsciously rubbed the thinning patch on one elbow of his jacket, shifting in his seat like there was something on his mind.
 "And you?"

 "I… work for the city," he said, slowly.